alco/porcelain/README.md

 Porcelain
 =========

-Launch and communicate with external OS processes in Elixir without limitations of Erlang ports.
-Porcelain builds on ports for easy integration, but provides richer functionality and simple API for managing external processes.
+Porcelain implements a saner approach to launching and communicating with external OS processes from Elixir.
+Built on top of Erlang's ports, it provides richer functionality and simpler API.

 Simply put, Porcelain removes the pain of dealing with ports and substitutes it with happiness and peace of mind.